 Friday August 11, 2006 Day 4

 We arrived in Koundouros [37° 34.8' N 24° 16.1' E], Tzia (Kea) at 1800 after 59.3 M (nautical miles).
-Byron was already waiting for us with his large inflatable, Ivi II, and helped me to anchor and took a long shore line to a rock.
+Byron was already waiting for me with his large inflatable Ivi II and helped me to anchor.
+He then took a long shore line to a rock.
 There was some swell but it was not uncomfortable.
 Later we went to his house which is located at the top of the hill of Katevati where we had a “sundowner” while watching a spectacular sunset over Cape Sounio.
 For dinner Byron, his wife Ivi, and I went to the nearby Saint George restaurant where we were soon joined by Pascal, Thanasis, and Floretta, all long time friends.
 We all had such a good time that by the time I drove Byron’s borrowed motor-scooter to where I had left the dinghy it was past 1 AM.

 Saturday August 12, 2006 Day 5